ca16/ValidAnagrams/README.md

 I added a few more steps to try to make the algorithm more efficient.
 One dealt with limiting duplicates by not inserting a letter both before and after a letter which is identical to it.
 For example above, going from step 3 to step 4, only one "eeg" would be produced from "eg" and 'e'.

 The other, to some extent, prevents the creation of unusable letter permutations when the final letter is being inserted into the substrings of smaller length: it stops building permutations when the substring before the letter to be inserted is not the prefix of a word in the dictionary.
 For example given the word "crack", suppose we have the four-letter substring "rkac" and are about to insert 'c' into various positions in it.
-There is no point in inserting 'c' after any of the letters after the 'r' in "rkac'" (assuming no words in the dictionary start with "rk").
+There is no point in inserting 'c' after any of the letters after the 'r' in "rkac" (assuming no words in the dictionary start with "rk").

 The final step attempts to amplify the effects of the second step by re-ordering the letters of the given word to bring the consonants to the front and the vowels to the back before permutations start being built.
 It seems more likely to get to substrings that are not prefixes if all the consonants are bunched up at the front of the substring (e.g. "snck" from "snack", instead of "sank"), so the program tries to insert the vowels last.